typst/packages/packages/preview/supercharged-dhbw/3.0.0/README.md

 Unofficial [Typst](https://typst.app/) template for DHBW students.

-You can see an example PDF [here](https://github.com/DannySeidel/typst-dhbw-template/blob/main/examples/example.pdf).
+You can see an example PDF of how the template looks [here](https://github.com/DannySeidel/typst-dhbw-template/blob/main/examples/example.pdf).

+To see an example of how you can use this template, check out the `main.typ` file.
+More examples can be found in the [examples directory](https://github.com/DannySeidel/typst-dhbw-template/blob/main/examples) of the GitHub repository.

 ## Usage